Ada-C7/ride-share-two/lib/pseudocode.md

       initialize with driver id, name, and vin

     define method for getting driver's trips
-      find in the trips method all trips contaning driver id execute the trips.all
+      find in the trips method all trips containing driver id execute the trips.all
       return array with trip instances back